Tutorial: How to Design Your Own Custom STM32 Microcontroller Board

 Whereas with a leadless package, like a QFN, the pins are hidden away underneath the package making access impossible without test points.

 A leaded package also allows you to more easily swap out the microcontroller if it were to become damaged.
 Finally, leadless packages cost more to solder on to the PCB so they increase both the prototyping and manufacturing costs.

-There are dozens of PCB tools available but when it comes to ease of use, price, and performance I find that DipTrace is hard to beat, especially for beginners.
+There are dozens of PCB tools available but when it comes to ease of use, price, and performance I find that DipTrace is hard to beat, especially for startups and makers.

-For this initial tutorial the free version of DipTrace is sufficient, but as we expand the functionality of this circuit in future tutorials you’ll need to upgrade to a paid version of DipTrace or their 30-day free trial.
+For this tutorial the free version of DipTrace is sufficient, but for most designs you’ll need to upgrade to a paid version.

 The first step in designing a schematic is to place all of the key components.
 For this initial design this includes the microcontroller chip, a voltage regulator, a microUSB connector, and a programming connector.